shuzhao-li-lab/asari/README.md

 - Requires Python 3.8+.
 Installation time ~ 5 seconds if common libraries already exist.

+- Python>=3.12 is currently incompatible with GC workflow because of limitations with installing numba and matchms in Python3.13.

 - One can use the web version (https://asari.app) without local installation.

 Input
 =====
-Input data are centroid mzML files from LC-MS metabolomics.
+Input data are centroid mzML files from LC or GC metabolomics.

 We use ThermoRawFileParser (https://github.com/compomics/ThermoRawFileParser) to convert Thermo .RAW files to .mzML.
+You can also perform conversion, if your input files are Thermo raw files either by using the `convert` command or by passing `--convert_raw True` with the `process` command.

 Msconvert in ProteoWizard (https://proteowizard.sourceforge.io/tools.shtml) can handle the conversion of most vendor data formats and .mzXML files.

-MS/MS spectra are ignored by asari.
+MS/MS spectra are ignored by asari, but are exported in ____ format if discovered during processing for users and other tools.
 Our pipeline (https://pypi.org/project/pcpfm/) has annotation steps to use MS/MS data.

 Use
 ===